sucksass/swm/README.md

 The project therefore represents cutting-edge AI-native window manager engineering, where a human tells the AI what a window manager should do and the AI writes approximately enough C to make X11 cooperate.

-## Clean Room AI Slop™ Certification
+## Clean Room (AI) Certification

+you may look at the code (why would you) and think it's oddly similar to another x11 window manager: DWM. but that's only on surface.

 This project was reconstructed from a behavioral specification and implemented from scratch.